rust-lang/cargo/src/doc/src/reference/unstable.md

 #### `cargo:rustc-link-arg=FLAG`

-The `rustc-link-arg` instruction tells Cargo to pass the [`-C link-arg=FLAG` option][link-arg] to the compiler, but only when building a supported target (currently a binary or `cdylib` library).
+The `rustc-link-arg` instruction tells Cargo to pass the [`-C link-arg=FLAG` option][link-arg] to the compiler, but only when building supported targets (benchmarks, binaries, `cdylib` crates, examples, and tests).
 Its usage is highly platform specific.
 It is useful to set the shared library version or linker script.

 [link-arg]: ../../rustc/codegen-options/index.md#link-arg